cdcarson/piglet/README.md

 piglet
 ======

-Piglet is a watcher for less projects.
-It was inspired by Twitter Bootstrap's Makefile, and me getting tired of having to go to the command line every time I made a change to a less file.
+Piglet is a watcher for LESS projects.
+It was inspired by Twitter Bootstrap's Makefile, and me getting tired of having to go to the command line every time I made a change to a .less file.

 ## Quick start